 The name of the university’s song.
 Capitalize the first letters of each word and enclose this song title in quotation marks.
 If not referring to the name of the Texas State school song, lowercase the term alma mater, which refers to a school or university one has attended and is also the general term for a school or university’s song.

 Not alot.
 (But avoid using “a lot” in anything but the most informal of writings.)

 alumnus – the male or nonspecific gender singular

 The formal name and preferred usage is the Texas State Alumni Association.
 Use the full name on first reference.
 When referring specifically to Texas State's alumni association, Alumni Association (capped) is acceptable on subsequent references.
 When referring generally to an alumni association, always lowercase.

 Capitalize both words of this formal name of the building located at the corner of LBJ and University drives.
-This is the type of boarding house where U.S. President Lyndon B. Johnson lived when he was a student in the late 1920s.
 The house was moved to its current location in the 1970s and renovated.

 Lowercase with periods.
 Avoid the redundant 9 p.m. tonight or 10 a.m. in the morning.
 See also times.

 Use between when referring to two items; use among when referring to more than two items.